liamsemeria/Plantasia2/README.md

 # Plantasia2
 An interpreter in Rust for a more advanced version of my language Plantasia.
-It can be run with `cargo run (source file)`, and you can perform tests using `cargo test`
+It can be run with `cargo run (source file) (args)`, and you can perform tests using `cargo test`

 ## How it works.
 ### The basics